 Recommended steps include:

-- Reviewing payroll processes
+- reviewing payroll processes

-- Ensuring payroll software is updated and compatible
+- checking whether payroll software is ready

-- Planning for the impact on business cash flow
+- planning for the cash flow impact

-- Speaking with your accountant or payroll provider about implementation
+- speaking with your accountant or payroll provider about implementation

 How Linix Accountants Can Help